What Is a Portfolio in PropWise?

 - “One buyer means one portfolio forever.”

-False.
+This is not the case.
 One buyer can (and often should) have multiple portfolios for different goals.

 - “I can add properties first and define the buyer later.”